LEAN-96/RAG-Demystified/README.md

 In the paper for the generator BART-large , a pre-trained seq2seq transformer with 400M parameters is being used.
 However, any encoder-decoder can be used.

-RAG uses a method called late fusion to combine information from all the documents it finds.
-It first predicts answers for each pair of document and question.
-Late fusion means that it combines all these predictions to come up with a final answer.
-This method is beneficial because it helps improve the overall performance of the system by allowing it to learn from its mistakes and correct them.

 "*To combine the input x with the retrieved content z when generating from BART, we simply concatenate them.*" (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)